Are you unable to work because of an injury or illness? If so, you may be eligible to receive workers' compensation or disability benefits.

 Getting Legal Help

-Legal fees are federally regulated, and you will generally be charged the lesser of 25% of your social security back pay (money owed to enrollees covering the time from the application date to the date of approval) or $6000.
+According to legal help site Nolo, legal fees are federally regulated, and you will generally be charged the lesser of 25% of your social security back pay (money owed to enrollees covering the time from the application date to the date of approval) or $6,000.

-Please note: This is general information on workers' compensation and disability insurance.
-Contact your employer or your state’s Worker's Compensation Office for a determination on your specific circumstances.
+This is general information on workers' compensation and disability insurance.
+Contact your employer or your state’s workers’ compensation office for a determination on your specific circumstances.